-At inception the Crop Trust was granted a non-reimbursable endowment fund.
-The initial contribution and subsequent contributions are recognized as income in the period received (IAS 20 para.
+At inception the Crop Trust created a non-reimbursable endowment fund.
+All contributions are recognized as income in the period received (IAS 20 para.
 20).
 The investment returns on the endowment fund are recognized in accordance with IFRS 9 in the Statement of Activities.